 HashMap vs HashSet HashMap is used for storing key-value pairs, where each key is unique, while HashSet is used for storing unique elements without associated values.
 You typically use HashMap when you need to associate keys with values and perform lookups based on keys.
 HashSet is used when you need to store a collection of unique elements.

-Have a look at the JavaDoc of Map to understand the available methods
+Have a look at the JavaDoc of Map to understand the available methods.

 The method to add elements in the map is put, where you specify the key and the value associated to that key.
-Note that both key and value are objects, you cannot use primitive values: Map<int,String> map2 = new HashMap<>(); // NOT ALLOWED but you can use the Integer class.

 Let’s consider our example below.